-- A. Mixed-use development means higher density, - a.
+- A. Mixed-use development means higher density. - a.
 The town can decide the density it envisions in those mixed-use areas.
 The town can still permit low-density in a mixed use area if that is preferred. - b.
-My recommendation is to permit 1 to 8 units per acre, allowing for a variety of density strategically placed - B. The Town will not have a say what goes where, it will be a hodgepodge area - a.
+The Town could permit 1 to 8 units per acre, allowing for a variety of density strategically placed. - B. The Town will not have a say what goes where, it will be a hodgepodge area. - a.
 The Town absolutely has say.
 The town could create a Village District Master Plan to illustrate how the town would like the area to look like.
 A Master Plan is a guideline for the future physical development of a community.
-It helps align the use and creation of land, public infrastructure projects, and buildings with the values of a locality - b.
-My recommendation- I think creating a Master Plan would be a great way to be able to decide how the area develops.
-If it is too costly to produce a Master Plan, I would recommend clearly stating through the ordinance regulations and design standards what is wanted. - C. Changing the zoning will take away my property rights - a.
+It helps align the use and creation of land, public infrastructure projects, and buildings with the values of a locality. - b.
+Creating a Master Plan would be a great way to be able to decide how the area develops.
+If it is too costly to produce a Master Plan, then the Town can clearly state through the ordinance the regulations and design standards what the Town envisions. - C. Changing the zoning will take away property rights. - a.
 Changing a zoning to allow what is already allowed does not take away property rights.
-This change would allow for more cohesive development.

-- D. Change will happen too fast. - a.
+This change would allow for more cohesive development. - D. Change will happen too fast. - a.
 The COMP Plan and if created, the Master Plan is long range planning.
-The idea is for this process to be sustainable and not overwhelming, but also guide growth in a smart, practical way, and to be good stewards of the resources currently in place. - E. Mixed use means demolishing structures to build new ones - a.
-No mixed-used, especially village mixed use promotes the preservation of existing structure and is a good planning tool to help the town be good stewards of what is presently on the ground for future generations.
-Mixed use also encourages any new construction to be compatible with the character the town desires to create - F. Mixed use will cause citizens to be displaced - a.
+The idea is for this process to be sustainable and not overwhelming, but also guide growth in a smart, practical way, and to be good stewards of the resources currently in place.

+- E. Mixed use means demolishing structures to build new ones. - a.
+Mixed use, especially village mixed use, promotes the preservation of existing structure and is a good planning tool to help the town be good stewards of what is presently on the ground for future generations.
+Mixed use also encourages any new construction to be compatible with the character the town desires to create. - F. Mixed use will cause citizens to be displaced. - a.
 The goal of mixed use is to not take away a person's home but to create a healthy environment for people to thrive where they are.
-To make it more pedestrian friendly that way they do not have to drive out of their way for food needs, pharmacy needs.
-There is already a mixture of uses this would define a district clearly and creating identity in a Town.
+To make it more pedestrian friendly that way they do not have to drive out of their way for food needs, pharmacy needs, ect.
+There is already a mixture of uses allowing in the ordinance, this designation would define a mixed use district clearly, creating identity.

-APPENDIX E
+APPENDIX E BIBLIOPGRAPHY

-BIBLIOPGRAPHY